Leehamb99/google-replicate/README.md

 ### Installation

 1. Clone or download the repo.
-2. Open terminal and navigate to `shaw-lap1-debug-Babole` folder.
+2. Open terminal and navigate to `google-replicate` folder.
 3. Install dependencies
     - `cd server`
     - `npm install`